johnmichael-kane/Parallelized-Sudoku-Solvers/README.md

 # Dancing Link Approach

-check the branch for a more detailed implementation
+see the branch [DancingLinksUsingJava](https://github.com/johnmichael-kane/Parallelized-Sudoku-Solvers/tree/DancingLinksUsingJava) for a more complete and detailed implementation

 ### Files
 dancing_links.cpp